wandenberg/nginx-selective-cache-purge-module/README.md

 This module requires SQLite 3.7.15.2 or newer.
 Install it with your favourite package manager - apt-get, yum, brew - or [download](http://www.sqlite.org/download.html) and compile it.

-You must build Nginx with your module inside.
 [Download Nginx Stable](http://nginx.org/en/download.html) source and uncompress it (ex.: to ../nginx).
-You must then run ./configure and with your --add-module pointing to this project as usual, referencing the up-to-date SQLite lib and include if they are not on your default lib and include folders.
+You must then run ./configure with --add-module pointing to this project as usual, referencing the up-to-date SQLite lib and include if they are not on your default lib and include folders.
 Something in the lines of:

     $ ./configure \\
         --with-ld-opt='-L/usr/local/sqlite/3.7.15.2/lib/' \\